Apply for a Passport at the Library

 How long does it take to receive my passport?

 Application processing times vary and are dependent on volume at the Department of State.
-Routine processing takes 4 to 6 weeks.
-Expedited processing takes 2 to 3 weeks.
-Updated times are available at https://travel.state.gov/content/passports/en/passports/information/processing-times.html.
+Routine processing is now 10-12 weeks due to COVID, up from 4 to 6 weeks.
+Expedited processing takes now takes 4-6 weeks, up from 2 to 3 weeks.
+This situation is in flux so click here for current information: https://travel.state.gov/content/passports/en/passports/information/processing-times.html

 How can I get Expedited Service?

 If you need a passport in a hurry (less than 4 to 6 weeks), the Department of State provides expedited service for an additional $60.
 Please contact a passport agency or center rather than the Library if you're traveling in the next 2 to 3 weeks.
-Further details are available on the DOS Expedited Services webpage.
+Further details are available on the Department of State Expedited Services webpage.

 Where can I get an official copy of my birth certificate?